-This past Monday Luke and I decided to celebrate Valentine’s day by spending a day on the coast.
+This past Monday L and I decided to celebrate Valentine’s day on the coast.

-We were overdue for a day-cation so we could enjoy moment, and focus on each other and the beauty around us.
+We were overdue for a day-cation to enjoy moment, focus on each other and the beauty around us.
 Our goal was simple: enjoy a scenic drive, take a walk on a beach, and have some good food.

-Anxious to get to the beach,we drove to Westhaven State Park.
-We bought a Discovery Pass; an annual pass which pays for itself if you visit any state park more than three times in a year.
-Then walking over a short dune we reached the beach.
+Anxious to get to the beach,we drove to a State Park.
+Walking over a short dune we reached the beach.

 The day was unusually sunny and warm (in the 50’s).
-Kira was more comfortable with the beach compared her first encounter at Christmas. (for more on this see).
-She chased the sandpipers and seagulls, jumped over driftwood, chased the waves, and even encounter a live crab.
+K was more comfortable with the beach compared her first encounter at Christmas. ( She chased the sandpipers and seagulls, jumped over driftwood, chased the waves, and even encounter a live crab.

-Luke and I enjoyed a quiet stroll down an almost deserted beach and soaking in the sun from natural seats in the drift wood.
 When the tide hit the drift wood we decided it was time to leave.
 We climbed back up the dune then discovered a concrete walking/bike path with views of the ocean along the jetty.
-We took advantage of this to get exercise in and to give Kira a chance to dry off (I forgot the towels).
+We took advantage of this to get exercise in and to give K a chance to dry off .

-I voice and interest in salt water taffy so our first stop back in town was Granny Hazel’s candy shop.
-After selecting a our favorites Luke noticed unique truffles in the front display: all with beer bottle caps on top made of candy and filled with beer reductions (like bourbon balls).
-It didn’t take much for him to want to try them.
-Well if Luke gets chocolate so do I, so I got an espresso and salted caramel truffle.
+I voiced and interest in salt water taffy so our first stop back in town was a candy shop.
+After selecting our favorites L noticed unique truffles in the front display: all with beer bottle caps on top made of candy and filled with beer reductions (like bourbon balls).
+Well if L gets chocolate so do I, so I got an espresso and salted caramel truffle.

-Next we decided it was time to eat.
-For an early dinner we went to Bennett’s Seafood Shack.
-Luke got the hand breaded halibut and fried clam basket, I got a cup of chowder and their chicken tacos.
+We then went for an early dinner L got the hand breaded halibut and fried clam basket, I got a cup of chowder and their chicken tacos.
 There was plenty of food, and all of it was very good.

-Full and happy, we decided to drive to Grayland.
-Only about ten minutes from Westport going south, we found the Grayland Beach state park which houses a large campground.
-There is no car access to the beach, instead their are several walking trails from the campground.
 Driving a little further we found several remote and rustic state beaches with minimal drift wood.
 We were surprised we could drive right out onto the sand.
 Overall it was quiet and peaceful.
-We let Kira out of the car to run around and took in the view as the sun began to set.
+We let K out of the car to run around and took in the view as the sun began to set.
 There was no better way to end a perfect day-cation.